toralf/torutils/README.md

 - Neither touch established nor outbound connections.¹
 - Filter only ips, no network blocking.²

-¹ An attacker capable to spoof ip addresses could easily force those ip address to be blocked.
+¹ An attacker capable to spoof ip addresses could easily force to block ip addresses with an already established connection.

-² An attacker could place 1 malicious ip within a /24 or /16 range to harm all other.
+² An attacker could place 1 malicious ip within e.g. a /24 range to harm all other addresses in that segment.

 #### Details